rnsharma478/ChemEXIN/README.md

 # ChemEXIN

-An open-source, deep learning integrated, physicochemical property-based exon-intron boundary prediction method.
+An open-source, deep-learning integrated, physicochemical property-based exon-intron boundary prediction method.
 It is based on a three-dimensional convolutional neural network (3D-CNN) architecture.
 Three organism-specific (_Homo sapiens_, _Mus musculus_, and _Caenorhabditis elegans_) models have been built and implemented in the final prediction pipeline.
 The universality of ChemEXIN lies in its ability to predict exon-intron boundaries across varying lengths of known genes (180 to ~2,500,000 bps) in the organisms under study.

 Title: "Exon-Intron Boundary Detection Made Easy by Physicochemical Properties of DNA"